coding4science/coding4science.github.io/docs/set_env/env_mac.md

-# Setting a developping environment on Mac for science
+# Setting a development environment on Mac for science

 To be built...
 Contributions welcome.